skibon02/sparkles/README.md

 ![img_1.png](https://github.com/skibon02/sparkles/blob/main/img_1.png?raw=true)

 **What?**
-Simply add the instant_event! macro to your code with a string literal and you'll be able to view this event later on a timeline with CPU cycle precision.
+Simply add the instant_event! macro to your code with a string literal, and you'll be able to view this event later on a timeline with CPU cycle precision.
 **How?**
 Fast.
-Blazingly fast. 🚀 Recording a single event incurs an overhead as low as 10ns and consumes only 3 bytes in the trace buffer (in dense tracing conditions).
+Blazingly fast. 🚀 Recording a single event incurs an overhead as low as 12ns and consumes only 3 bytes in the trace buffer (in dense tracing conditions).

 ˚ ༘ ⋆｡˚ ✧ ˚ ༘ ⋆｡˚ ༘ ⋆｡˚ ✧ ˚ ༘ ⋆｡˚˚ ༘ ⋆｡˚ ✧ ˚ ༘ ⋆｡˚ ༘ ⋆｡˚ ✧ ˚ ༘ ⋆｡˚༘ ⋆｡˚ ✧ ˚ ༘
 Up to 🫸100_000_000🫷 events per second can be captured in a local environment with no data loss.
 ༘ ⋆｡˚ ༘ ⋆｡˚ ✧ ˚ ༘ ⋆｡˚༘ ⋆｡˚ ✧ ˚ ༘ ⋆｡˚༘ ⋆｡˚ ✧ ˚ ༘ ⋆｡˚༘ ⋆｡˚ ✧ ˚ ༘ ⋆｡˚༘ ⋆｡˚ ✧ ˚

-## ✧ Main parts
+## ✧ Subprojects
 - **sparkles**: Ready-to-use library for capturing events and saving them to file in lightweight encoded format.
+- **sparkles-gui**: dedicated GUI application for real-time connecting to multiple clients and viewing their events.
-- **sparkles-core**: Common functionality for std and no_std (todo) version of sparkles and protocol packets.
+- **sparkles-core**: Common functionality for `sparkles` and `sparkles-parser` crates.
-- **sparkles-macro**: instant_event! and range_event_start! macro to encode event name into integer value.
+- **sparkles-macro**: Macros for encoding event names into compact representation.
-- **sparkles-parser**: Provides easy to use way of converting recorded trace data to Perfetto format as well as library for realtime parsing.
+- **sparkles-parser**: General parsing library for creating custom parsers. `bin` part of this crate provides simple script to convert `trace/*.sprk` files into `trace.perf` file (Perfetto format).

-## ✧ How to use
+## ✧ How to use (Perfetto format)
 1. Add sparkles as a dependency to your project
 ```bash
 cargo add sparkles